johnpeart/johnpeart.github.io/_posts/2023-05-01-eurovision-first-listens.md

   commentary: |
     Apparently this song is blowing up on *TikTok*.
 I’m too old to keep up with all these fads that the youths are into these days, but to me *TikTok* seems like *YouTube* speed-running.
 Everything is overclocked to the point where quality gets crunched in something shorter and with less room to breathe.

     This song is *very that*; a song that’s the result of a lot of caffeine!
-It’s tempo is blazingly fast, and it hits you like a wall of sound.
+Its tempo is blazingly fast, and it hits you like a wall of sound.

     As a song, it feels pretty unimpressive.
 But, its the first performance we’ll see in the first semi-final, and in that position I can imagine it’ll hit you like the first espresso of the morning.